Axion-like particle searches with MeerKAT and SKA: Introduction

 The outline of this paper is as follows.
 The discussion in the previous paragraphs sets the plan for the rest of the manuscript.
-In the following section \ref{sec.6.2}, we review the theoretical basics for ALPs and their spontaneous and stimulated decay.
-In section \ref{sec.6.3}, we used the classical equation of motion to describe the evolution of the electromagnetic field in an ALP background.
-In section \ref{sec.6.4}, the corrections to the equation of motion due to plasma effects are considered.
-In section \ref{sec.6.5}, an approximate estimation of the plasma density distribution in the universe is performed.
-In section \ref{sec.6.6}, we discuss the effect of plasma density on preventing the stimulated decay of ALPs based on the numerical solutions for the ALP-photon decay model.
-Then the possibility of detecting radio signature from the stimulated decay of ALPs using the near-future SKA and MeerKAT radio telescopes is discussed in section \ref{sec.6.7}.
-Finally, our conclusion is provided in section \ref{sec.6.8}.
+In section~\ref{sec.2}, we review the theoretical formalism for the spontaneous and stimulated decay of ALPs, as well as magnetic conversion processes.
+In section~\ref{sec.4}, we present our means to determine the surface brightness that can result from the stimulated decay of ALPs in DM halos.
+Next in section~\ref{sec.5}, we discuss the sensitivity of the near-future SKA and MeerKAT radio telescopes.
+In section~\ref{sec.6}, we present our results for the potential of the near-future SKA and MeerKAT radio telescopes to detect a radio signature produced from this process.
+Finally, our conclusion is provided in section~\ref{sec.7}.

-\section{{Interactions between ALPs and photons}}
+\section{Interactions between ALPs and photons}

-Most of the phenomenological implications of ALPs are due to their feeble interactions with the SM particles that take place through the Lagrangian \cite{sikivie1983experimental, raffelt1988mixing, anselm1988experimental}
+Most of the phenomenological implications of ALPs are due to their feeble interactions with the SM particles that take place through the Lagrangian~\cite{sikivie1983experimental, raffelt1988mixing, anselm1988experimental}

-where $g_{a\gamma}$ is the ALP-photon coupling parameter with dimension of inverse energy, $\mathrm{F}_{\mu \nu}$ and $\tilde{\mathrm{F}}^{\mu \nu}$ represent the electromagnetic field tensor and its dual respectively, and $a$ donates the ALP field.
+where $g_{a\gamma}$ is the ALP-photon coupling parameter with dimension of inverse energy, ${\rm F}_{\mu \nu}$ and $\tilde{{\rm F}}^{\mu \nu}$ represent the electromagnetic field tensor and its dual respectively, and $a$ denotes the ALP field.
 The specific form of the potential $V(a)$ is model dependent.
 For the QCD axion, it results from non-perturbative QCD effects associated with instantons, which are non-trivial to compute with accuracy.
-For a more simple and general case, the ALPs potential can be written in terms of the ALP mass $m_a$ and the energy scale of PQ symmetry breaking $f_a$ in the simple form
+For a more simple and general case, the ALPs potential can be written in terms of the ALP mass $m_{\rm a}$ and the energy scale of PQ symmetry breaking $f_{\rm a}$ in the simple form

-Since we shall only be interested in the non-relativistic regime for ALPs, we focus on very small field configurations $a \ll f_a$.
-For a high ALPs density when we cannot neglect the ALPs self-interactions.
+Since we shall only be interested in the non-relativistic regime for ALPs, we focus on very small field configurations $a \ll F_{\rm a}$.
+However, when ALP densities are high, we cannot neglect their self-interactions.
 In this case, the potential can be expanded as a Taylor series with the dominant terms

-Note that the specific values of the ALPs mass $m_a$ and the energy scale $f_a$ are model dependent.
-The coupling strength of ALP to two-photons can be given by the relation \cite{marsh2016axion}
+Note that the specific values of the ALPs mass $m_{\rm a}$ and the energy scale $F_{\rm a}$ are model dependent.
+The coupling strength of ALP to two-photons can be given by the relation~\cite{marsh2016axion}